Pilot Mandatory Meeting

 On January 12th 2026 the government published a document titled European Convention On Human Rights [ECHR] Supplementary Memorandum [LINK] dealing with government amendments tabled on January 7th.
 The memorandum says:

-1. “The Department is proposing an amendment to Clause 31, which will enable the Secretary of State (and Welsh Ministers) to pilot mandatory meetings in certain Local Authorities (to be determined by regulations).
+1. “The Department is proposing an amendment to Clause 31[NOW 37], which will enable the Secretary of State (and Welsh Ministers) to pilot mandatory meetings in certain Local Authorities (to be determined by regulations).
 The school would not be allowed to delete the name of any child of compulsory school age from the admissions register, where the parent wanted to remove that child for education otherwise than at school (i.e. for home education), until after a meeting between the Local Authority and parent had taken place.

 2. Further to consultation, the Secretary of State will be empowered after at least two years of the pilot, to (through affirmative regulations) cease the pilot and roll out the scheme to all Local Authorities in England or just cease the scheme.
 Welsh Ministers will have the same powers in relation to Wales.